ianaraujo/twitter-scraping-automation/README.md

 # Twitter Scraping Automation [work in progress]

-This repo provides a script written to automate the procces of sustained twitter search/scraping using the R programming language.
+This repo contains the software written to automate the procces of sustained tweets search/scraping using the R programming language and the Twitter Developer API.
+Not only provides the software, but some discussion about automation, hardware and deploying, aiming a less experienced user.

 Read the rest of this README.md for more information about the thought procces and use guide.
-I'm not an experienced programmer so feel free to contribue and address issues to help me on this project.
+I'm far from beeing an experienced programmer so feel free to contribue and address issues to help me on this project.

 # Why I wrote this code?

-The biggest drawback of using the Twitter Developer API for scraping tweets and doing research on the field of social sciences is the time span limitation.
-Both the R and Python libraries that interact with the API face this issue of only having access to tweets posted 7-9 days in the past.
-This limits the work of researchers that choose this methodology.
+The biggest drawback while using the Twitter Developer API for scraping tweets and doing social media research in social sciences is the time span limitation.
+Both the R (rtweet) and Python (tweepy) libraries that interact with the API face this issue of only having access to tweets posted 7-9 days in the past.
+This limits the studies possibilitys of researchers who intend to work with this methodology (myself included).

-That said, we have two possibilities:

-- Either pay for the "premium" API wich allows you to search the full Twitter arquive;
-- Or use this project to automate the scraping of tweets for a long period of time in order to build an extensive database on determined topic.
+I was working in a project related to Universal Basic Income policys and part of my job was to search for tweets mencioning the topic from both citizens and politicians.
+Because I had othes jobs to focus on I started developing some way to search this tweets with less effort as possible (i.e as automatic as possible).

+Here I doccument this journey and the current state of this application that I intend to share and help other students/researches.

-The main goal, besides developing my first open source project, is to make this script easily avaible to researchers to implement it on their projects.
+The main goal here, besides developing my first open source project, is to make this script also easily avaible and replicable for people to implement it on their projects.

 # How it works?